-GAS DEMAND EUC MODELLING:
+GAS DEMAND EUC MODELLING

-This section provides a broad outline of the proposed modelling approach to be adopted for the 2022 analysis which, in the main, will be the same as applied in 2021.
+This section provides a broad outline of the proposed modelling approach to be adopted for the analysis which, in the main, will be the same as applied in the previous year.

-Impacts of COVID-19 on Demand Modelling
+Impacts of Significant Socioeconomic Factors on Demand Modelling

 The proposed modelling approach covers a 'standard' analysis year.
-It is likely adhoc actions and analysis may be required to understand observed demand behaviour following the unique circumstances of the COVID-19 pandemic.
+In the past analysis has been required to understand unusual demand behaviour (such as during the COVID-19 pandemic Note-17) and action taken to avoid this detrimentally impacting the forecast.